-If you are taking any of these regularly, please ring he booking coordinator on 01527503030 asking for extension 44603.
+If you are taking any of these regularly, please ring the Imaging department on the numbers provided below.
 We will need to know why you are taking this medication and discuss this with you.
 You will need to stop taking these prior to your procedure, but this should only be done after discussion with the Referring Clinician.